 Faial Island is part of the “Central Group” of the Azores archipelago.
 Just 21km in length, its narrow lanes are lined with colourful hydrangeas and the views from the caldeira – the extinct volcano that created the island – are spectacular.
 It’s a great place to walk and several routes are waymarked.

 This inlet between the Haida Gwaii (a.k.a.
 Queen Charlotte Islands) and Dall Island, extends from Porcher Island north to Portland Inlet.
-Between 12 and 24 kilometres wide, it runs from Dundas Island in the west to the Tsimpsean Peninsula.
-The Skeena River joins it just south of Prince Rupert.
+Up to 24 kilometres wide, it runs from Dundas Island to the Tsimpsean Peninsula, and is home to an abundance of fish, resulting in a high number of grizzlies feeding in summer.

 High above the Arctic Circle lies the remarkable archipelago known in Norwegian as Svalbard.
 Spitsbergen, the main island, means “jagged peaks” and befits this remarkable land with its spectacular coastline, littered with glaciers flowing into the sea, and high cliffs with endless opportunities for viewing wildlife.